kyma-incubator/examples/ory-hydra/scenarios/implicit/README.md

 * Copy the **id_token** value from the browser address bar.
 It is long!
 * `export JWT=<copied id_token value>`

+### Create a lambda function

+ - get valid Hydra **Issuer**: `echo $(kubectl get deployments/ory-hydra-oauth2 -n kyma-system -o go-template='{{range (index .spec.template.spec.containers 0).env}}{{if eq .name "OAUTH2_ISSUER_URL"}}{{.value}}{{end}}{{end}}')`
+ - the valid Hydra **JWKS URI** for in-cluster calls is:`http://ory-hydra-oauth2.kyma-system.svc.cluster.local/.well-known/jwks.json`
+ - Create a lambda function and expose it as HTTPS service.
+Provide valid **Issuer** and **JWKS URI**.
+Pay attention to the **Issuer** value, it has to match exactly.

+ _Note: Don't create a lambda before getting the token.
+  It's because the Hydra creates keys lazily.
+The key is generated when the first Id Token is issued.
+  If you create the Lambda before that, Istio can't find any keys at JWKS endpoint and the Labmda is inaccessible._

 ### Call the lambda with the token

 * Export the URL of your Lambda function.
 You can copy the URL from the Kyma console.
 An example: `export LAMBDA_URL="https://demo-hydra-production.kyma.local/"`
 * Ensure Lambda host is added to your **/etc/hosts** for local installations
 * Call the lambda: `curl -ik -X GET "${LAMBDA_URL}/" -H "Authorization: Bearer ${JWT}"`
+* If the call to lambda is successful, try to change the Id Token by adding a random letter to it.
+Verify the call to the labda is failing now.
+This proves Id Token validation is working as expected.

 ## Troubleshooting